 Where to Report: Easton Education’s official designated to receive and make decisions regarding a report of any alleged form of discrimination or bullying, immediately if there are any questions or concerns about this Policy please email email@example.com

 Easton Education has made a commitment to the privacy and protection of your personal information and information pursuant to current privacy legislation.
 Current legislation includes but is not limited to the Personal Information Privacy Act (PIPA) and the Personal Information and Privacy Electronic Documents Act (PIPEDA).
 Please read this policy to understand how your personal information will be treated.

 We collect information in several ways.
 Some personal information is gathered if you register with us.
-During registration, we will ask for personal information such as your name, email address, gender, residential address, permanent address, cell phone number, occupation, industry and personal interests.
-We may ask you for personal information outside of the context of registration, including, but not limited to:
+During registration, we will ask for personal information such as your name, email address, gender, residential address, permanent address, cell phone number, occupation, industry, and personal interests.
+We may ask you for personal information outside of the context of the registration, including, but not limited to:

 (a) When you download a file (such as a PDF file) from us;

 (b) When you ask us to contact you;

 (c) When you join our mailing list; or

 (d) When you report a problem relating to the services we provided or the courses offered.
 If you contact us, we may keep a record of that correspondence.

 When prospective students (“Candidates”), provide us with information such as their name, mailing address, telephone number, and e-mail address, we use this contact information to send these candidates additional information about us.
 A Candidate’s contact information may also be used by us to contact him or her directly.
 Candidates may choose not to receive future mailings or other communications from us at any time by notifying the Chief Privacy Officer at the address below.